• Skip to main content

 Step 3

-Place each ball onto a fork and dip into the melted chocolate or almond bark until coated.
-Cover with sprinkles as desired and carefully place back onto the parchment/wax paper and chill for an additional 30 minutes, or until ready to serve.
+Place each ball onto a fork and dip into the melted chocolate or melted almond bark until coated.
+Cover with sprinkles as desired and carefully place back onto the parchment-lined baking sheet and chill for an additional 30 minutes, or until ready to serve.

 Oreo balls topped with festive sprinkles on a baking sheet.